karlfreeman/rubykiq/README.md

 * [Redis][] has support for [alternative drivers](https://github.com/redis/redis-rb#alternate-drivers), Rubykiq is tested with these in mind. ( eg em-synchrony )
 * Some minor safety / parsing around the `:at` parameter to support `Time`, `Date` and `String` timestamps
 * Slightly less gem dependecies, and by that I mean Sidekiq::Client without Celluloid ( which is allready very light )
+* Pushing multiple and singular jobs has the same interface

 [redis]: https://github.com/redis/redis-rb